Doctor of Psychology, Mediation and Conflict Resolution

-Your PsyD program delves deeper than curriculum for the Master of Arts in Psychology, Mediation and Conflict Resolution specialization.
+This PsyD program delves deeper than curriculum for the Master of Arts in Psychology, Mediation and Conflict Resolution specialization.
 This program includes a more extensive research component and broader applications through coursework.
-The Doctor of Psychology further enriches your research through the process of proposing, writing, and defending a dissertation.
+The Doctor of Psychology further enriches your research through the process of proposing, writing, and defending an Applied Doctoral Project or Dissertation.

 This program of study does not meet, nor is intended to meet, the requirements for professional licensure in the State of Colorado.
 The Doctor of Psychology, Mediation and Conflict Resolution Specialization program is not a licensure program.

 The Doctor of Psychology, Mediation and Conflict Resolution Specialization program is not a licensure program.
 University of the Rockies cannot confirm whether its courses or programs meet requirements for professional licensure in your state.
 For information regarding professional licensure requirements in your state, you should contact the applicable licensing board or agency in your state and determine whether the program meets requirements for licensure in the state where you reside.

 Additional information will be provided to you when you contact the school and during your first term in your program of study.
 Visit the link below for more information.